bwghughes/benhughes.org/content/Are You Measuring Something You Can't Change.md

 Another way to look at this brings us nicely into point 2:

-> How may things are we working on right now?
+> How many things are we working on right now?

 How much work in progress (WIP) do we have at the moment?
 If we're working on lots of things at once, we're spending a lot of time [context switching][3], and as a consequence, our flow (rate of delivery) is probably reasonably low.